04 19 liu sg spotlight cse header

 We collectively decided that since there’s so much information, we’d give everyone a month or two to move and consolidate their own files and decide what they want for themselves.
 Then, we'll come back together as a group to see if that was effective.
 If there's more work that needs to be done, we’ll revisit and form a work group if needed.

-What impact (if any) has it made on the team?
+What impact (if any) has shared governance made on the team?

 A lot of little problems for example, the one I mentioned, are things that we can work on as a team with not much outside influence or outside approval, but we never knew our teams had this problem until it was brought up.
 These are things we can do – we just need to set up, plan and go forth with it.